-Here we are with a new interview for Mamas around the world.
-After Sweden with Wanda, his time we meet Mariagiulia, expat in Antibes.
+How is living in Antibes as an expat with a family?
+We will meet Maria Giulia for a new interview for Mamas around the world.
+After Sweden with Wanda, this time we meet an expat in Antibes.

 We are in Provence, France.
 To be precise to Antibes Juan-les-Pins, better known as Antibes.
 We interview Mariagiulia, a mum from Genoa, in Italy, a photography lover as you can see from her Instagram profile, a canvas with delicate colors and delightful corners.
 You can offer her everything except for tea, infusions, teas and chamomiles, are you serious?